 5) Light Switches

-Your light switches might be one of the dirtiest parts of your house as it might be overlooked during the cleaning process.
+Your light switches might one of the dirtiest parts of your house as it might overlooked during the cleaning process.
 With our hands making contact with the switches regularly throughout the day, they get accumulated with oil, grime and germs.

 Source: LUX Review

-Can you imagine how many different hands have been in direct contact with the dollar notes or coins in your purse?
-Paper money has reportedly transmitted flu viruses for up to 17 days, and hundreds of species of microorganisms have been found living on the dollar note.
+Can you imagine how many different hands have in direct contact with the dollar notes or coins in your purse?
+Paper money has reportedly transmitted flu viruses for up to 17 days, and hundreds of species of microorganisms have found living on the dollar note.
 While most of the germs contribute to less dangerous consequences like acne, scientists have also identified more harmful traces that may cause virus infections.

 7) Basin Taps